luminositylabs/luminositylabs-bento/luminositylabs-notes.md

 sudo systemctl status vboxadd-service vboxadd
 ```

-- [2024-07-09] MacOS v14.5 / VirtualBox v7.0.18 / Ubuntu 24.04 amd64
+- [2024-08-30] MacOS v14.6.1 / VirtualBox v7.0.20 / Ubuntu 24.04

 The Ubuntu boxes build successfully for Virtualbox, but the Virtualbox Guest Additions are not able to load kernel
  modules in some cases, due to situations where the guest additions setup needed packages which were not installed.
- The bento packer scripts may not install them or remove them before packagint the box in order to save space.
+ The bento packer scripts may not install them or remove them before packaging the box in order to save space.
 The
  following is an example of installing the packages and triggering a guest additions setup to rebuild and load the
  kernel modules so that the guest additions services run.